Sunstone Alumni

 Update from Ben’s mom, Margaret:

+Here is Ben’s team photo for school.
 That’s the happy face of a kid who didn’t have to sit down in school from age 3 through 6th grade!
-I always tell people we picked Montessori for a lot of reasons, but the biggest one at the time was that I knew Ben well; he was a 3 year old who wouldn’t last in a standard classroom because he needed to move to think.
+I always tell people we picked Montessori for a lot of reasons, but the biggest one at the time was that I knew Ben well; he was a 3-year-old who wouldn’t last in a standard classroom because he needed movement to think.
 Not ADHD, just a true kinetic learner.
 He can sit, he just thinks better when he’s moving.

-I remember in preschool— we came to Sunstone an hour early so he could ride his bike on the covered area to be ready for quieter activities.
-In first grade he spent three hours every morning digging, then lunch, then recess and then serious MATH!
-After Sunstone, he went to Arbor, and spent 7th grade sitting in a tree much of the day.
-I saw nothing wrong with that because I KNEW Ben, and he ended up finishing high school with academic honors and then off to be a Division 1 athlete and STEM scholar at Notre Dame!
+I remember in preschool we came to Sunstone an hour early so he could ride his bike on the covered area to be ready for quieter activities.
+In 1st Grade he spent three hours every morning digging, then lunch, then recess and then serious MATH!
+After Sunstone, he went to Arbor, and spent 7th Grade sitting in a tree much of the day.
+I saw nothing wrong with that because I KNEW Ben, and he ended up finishing high school with academic honors and then off to be a Division 1 athlete and STEM scholar!